The Supermarket Model with Known and Predicted Service Times: Predicted Service Times

 We also look at the case of PSPJF in Figure~\ref{fig:alphaprediction2}.
-Performance is somewhat worse than for SPRPT, and the effect of increasing $\alpha$ is somewhat smaller.
+Performance is somewhat worse than for SPRPT, and the effect of increasing $\alpha$ is smaller.
 Here, we find that joining the shortest queue generally does better than joining the least loaded queue.
-Again, this is consistent with our results for the exponential model.
 Overall the picture remains very similar.

-For completeness we also provide results using SPJF in Figure~\ref{fig:alphaprediction3}.
-Here SPJF generally performs worse than SPRPT and PSPJF; however, the effect on performance as $\alpha$ increases rises even more slowly with $\alpha$.
+For completeness we also provide results using SPJF, which generally performs worse than SPRPT and PSPJF, in Figure~\ref{fig:alphaprediction3}.
+However, the effect on performance as $\alpha$ increases rises even more slowly with $\alpha$.
 In these experiments, using least loaded always performed better than choosing the shortest queue.

 Finally, we consider the case of $(\alpha,\beta)$-predictions.
 Here we present an example of $\alpha = 0.5$ with $\beta = 0.1, 0.2$, and $0.3$, comparing also with the results from $\alpha$-prediction when $\alpha$ = 0.5.
 Recall that in this setting with probability $\beta$ a job's service time is replaced by its reversal in the cumulative distribution function, so that jobs with very large service times might be mistakenly predicted as having very small service times (and vice versa).
 The remaining jobs have predictions uniform over $[(1-\alpha)x,(1+\alpha)x]$ when the true service time is $x$.
 The results for SPRPT are given in Figure~\ref{fig:alphabetaprediction1}, for PSPJF are given in Figure~\ref{fig:alphabetaprediction2}, and for SPJF are given in Figure~\ref{fig:alphabetaprediction3}.
 The primary takeaway is again that performance is quite robust to mispredictions.
 Even when $\beta = 0.3$, performance in all cases is significantly better than for standard choosing the shortest of two queues and using FIFO queueing without knowledge of service times.
 We also see now familiar trends.
 The effects of misprediction are more significant for the heavy-tailed service times, and when mispredictions are sufficiently frequent, it becomes better to choose a queue according to the shortest queue rather than according to the least loaded updated policy.
-Also, in some cases PSPJF can outperform SPRPT.
+Also, in some cases PSPJF can outperform SPRPT (compare, e.g., \cref{fig:alphabetaprediction1}(c) and \cref{fig:alphabetaprediction2}(c) with $\beta=0.2$ and $\lambda \leq 0.8$).